Earl of Strafford: Present peer

 William Robert Byng, 9th Earl of Strafford (born 10 May 1964) is the son of the 8th Earl and his wife Jennifer Mary Denise May, daughter of William Morrison May.
 Styled as Viscount Enfield between 1984 and 2016, he was educated at Winchester College and the University of Durham.

 He succeeded to the peerages, including those of Viscount Enfield (1847) and Baron Strafford (1835) on 12 November 2016.

-On 8 October 1994, he married Karen Elizabeth Lord, daughter of S. Graham Lord, and they have three children:
+On 8 October 1994, he married Karen Elizabeth Lord, daughter of S. Graham Lord, and they have six children: